morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ```
 This is a place where you can type turtle commands.
 You will also see your first turtle in a little pop-up window!

+We will refer to the little pop-up window as the canvas since that's where turtles drawings go.

 <!--
 _EM commentt: Nightcode instructions instead:_